intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 exclusion alone.

 Exclusion is a direct goal when choosing to be intolerant of errors (see
-{{intolerance}}), which is deployed with the intent of protecting future interoperability.
+{{intolerance}}).
+Exclusionary actions are employed with the deliberate intent of protecting future interoperability.

 Excluding implementations or deployments can lead to a fracturing of the protocol system that could be more harmful than any divergence resulting from